vlang/v/doc/docs.md

 }
 ```

-Compile time `if` starts with a `$`.
+If you want an `if` to be evaluated at compile time it must be prefixed with a `$` sign.
 Right now it can only be used to detect
 an OS or a `-debug` compilation option.

 ## Reflection via codegen

 Having built-in JSON support is nice, but V also allows you to create efficient
-serializers for anything:
+serializers for any data format:

 ```v
 // TODO: not implemented yet